|Office Hours||7:30 a.m. - 4:30 p.m., Monday through Friday|

 Public Participation Procedures

-The Public Participation Procedures were originally adopted in 1994 and were updated in 1999, 2004, and 2006.
-The Public Participation Procedures must be reviewed and amended, if necessary, at a minimum every five years.
+The Public Participation Procedures were originally adopted in 1994 and were updated in 1999, 2004, 2006, and 2017.
+The Public Participation Procedures must be reviewed and amended, if necessary, at a minimum of every five years.
 MPO staff has updated the document, and it was reviewed and approved by the MPO Technical Advisory Committee and MPO Policy Board.
-Click here to find a copy of the current MPO Public Participation Procedures.
+Click here to view a copy of current MPO Public Participation Procedures.

 Non-Discrimination Agreement and Title VI Reports

-The Metropolitan Planning Organization signs a Non-Discrimination Agreement with the Wisconsin Department of Transportation that assures no person shall on the grounds of race, color, national origin, and sex be excluded from participation in, be denied the benefits of, or otherwise subjected to discrimination under any program or activity conducted by the MPO.
+The MPO signs a Non-Discrimination Agreement with the Wisconsin Department of Transportation that assures no person shall on the ground of race, color, national origin, and sex be excluded from participation in, be denied the benefits of, or otherwise subjected to discrimination under any program or activity conducted by the MPO.
 The MPO Coordinator is the Title VI Coordinator responsible for initiating and monitoring Title VI activities and preparing required reports.
-Click here to find the Non-Discrimination Agreement.
+Click here to view the most recent Non-Discrimination agreement.

-The MPO Policy Board and Technical Advisory Committee generally meet once a year in the fall to review and approve the Work Program and Transportation Improvement Program.
+The MPO Policy Board and Technical Advisory Committee meet once a year in the fall to review and approve both the Work Program and the TIP.
 The MPO also meets periodically throughout the year to approve amendments to planning documents.
-Copies of agendas and/or minutes from both the MPO Policy Board and Technical Advisory Committee meetings can be found here or are available at the Planning Division.
+Copies of agendas and minutes from both the MPO Policy Board and TAC meetings can be found here or are available at the Planning Division.